 The MAM Conference Committee received a record number of session proposals this year, which made our job difficult when deciding which to accept or decline.
 Below is a draft outline of sessions.

 This first-time-ever-online annual conference will also include plenary sessions and networking activities.

 Full program in PDF format will be available closer to the date of the conference.

 Creating a Virtual Online Tour - Free - Using MS PowerPoint

 Presented by Kimberly Smith, Secretary/Treasurer at Presque Isle Historical Society

 In this ever changing world of social distancing and technology, having a relevant online presence is mandatory.
 Learn quickly and easily to use MS PowerPoint to create an online video tour at no cost.
 Session includes step-by-step handouts and demonstration.
-Learn to create online virtual tour; have take-away step-by-step instructions for future use; learn or re-familiarize with creating narration on MS PowerPoint; learn to convert PowerPoint to MP4 file; and learn how to upload MP4 file to YouTube.
+Learn to create an online virtual tour; have take-away step-by-step instructions for future use; learn how to create or re-familiarize yourself with creating narration on MS PowerPoint; learn to convert PowerPoint to MP4 file; and learn how to upload MP4 file to YouTube.

 Toward a Maine Union Manuscript Catalog: Examples of Online Access to Manuscript Collections